 Cultural Education and Activities

 Cultural education and activities are the primary focus of the Cultural Resource Department and are wide-ranging in their implementation and activities.
-The Department creates a calendar of events each year, which outlines the various cultural classes and activities planned.
-Cultural classes and activities are diverse and can include history classes, pottery classes, a trip to a museum, a gathering and dinner provided for Tribal citizens by the department and fish fry dates.
-One of the priorities for the Department is to ensure that traditional knowledge is recorded for the benefit of future generations.
+The Department creates a rolling calendar of events, which outlines the various cultural classes and activities planned.
+Cultural classes and activities are diverse and can include history classes, pottery classes, a trip to a museum, a gathering and dinner provided for Tribal Citizens by the Department and fish fry dates.
+One of the priorities of the Department is to ensure that traditional knowledge is recorded for the benefit of future generations.
 To accomplish this, the Cultural Resource Department documents the cultural classes that occur and records other individuals who wish to pass on their knowledge.
 The Department conducts these recordings only with the full consent of the individuals involved.
 Traditional knowledge comes in many ways, shapes and forms and includes stories, songs, folklore, plant usage, pottery skills, cultural landscapes and history.
 The Cultural Resource Department believes it is essential to document this knowledge while still available and to record it whenever possible.
 The Cultural Resource Department also consults with other agencies, such as schools and universities to ensure that they accurately portray Tribal history in their classes.

-Pamunkey Museum and Cultural Center
+Pamunkey Indian Museum and Cultural Center

 The Cultural Resource Director is also the Museum Director and handles the day-to-day operations of the museum.
 Additionally, the Museum Director is responsible for developing policies and procedures for the museum.